poulti/brain-pages/docs/autonomous-underearth-house.md

 # Build of the house
 ## Waterproof/damp proof
-- maybe a container type, like the garden house (good isolation and watertight)
+- Maybe a container type, like the garden house (good isolation and watertight)

 ## Ventilation + filtration system
 - Heat pump with filters to purify the air in addition to warming or cooling